Logiqx/gps-details/docs/articles/8-noise/README.md

 Numerous devices perform calculations at 10 Hz (or more) internally, but only log at 1 Hz.
 These devices have the potential to output excessively high speeds (e.g. 12 km/h when walking) so their "max speed" should always be ignored.
 Unfortunately, due to logging at 1 Hz even the "max 2 seconds" can be too high.
 The unfiltered data from my Garmin is nice in some respects, but can also report 12 knots when walking.

-The Locosys GT-31 has some built in filtering but is not infallible, and I've seen a max speed of 54 knots displayed for what was really 50 knots.
+The Locosys GT-31 has some built in filtering but is not infallible, and I've seen a speed of 54 knots recorded for what was really 50 knots.
 The latest COROS watches seem slightly less likely than other brands when it comes to reporting speeds that are several knots too high, due to the nature of their filtering.
 In some ways the filtering is undesirable, but it does have benefits in this one specific respect.